Monday 1 January 2024

 Photo credit: Rebecca Harms, via Wikimedia Commons

-As noted in the first post in this series, all of the measures in the asylum package could in principle be amended or blocked before they are adopted, except for the Regulation revising the powers of the EU asylum agency, which was separated from the package and adopted already in 2021.
-I will update this blog post as necessary in light of developments.
-(Some of the description of the current Directive and its case law in this blog post is adapted from my asylum law chapter in the latest edition of EU Justice and Home Affairs Law).
+The 2024 asylum package joins the Regulation revising the powers of the EU asylum agency, which was separated from the package and adopted already in 2021.* (Some of the description of the current Directive and its case law in this blog post is adapted from my asylum law chapter in the latest edition of EU Justice and Home Affairs Law).

 The reception conditions Directive: background

 There have been two previous ‘phases’ in development of the Common European Asylum System: a first phase of laws mainly adopted between 2003 and 2005, and a second phase of laws mainly adopted between 2011 and 2013.
-The 2024 package will, if adopted, in effect be a third phase, although for some reason the EU avoids calling it that.
+The 2024 package is in effect a third phase, although for some reason the EU avoids calling it that.*

 One of the more controversial issues in the asylum debate is how asylum-seekers are treated before a decision is made on their asylum application, as regards issues like benefits, access to employment, housing and detention.
 In each phase of EU asylum law, the EU has addressed this issue by means of a law known as the reception conditions Directive.
 The first phase reception conditions Directive was adopted in 2003; the second phase Directive replaced it in 2013.
-The third phase, if finally adopted in 2024, will include a new version of the Directive.
+The third phase includes a new version of the Directive.

 There is CJEU case law on both the first phase Directive and the second phase Directive.
 It might be argued that the case law is still relevant to the new Directive, unless the relevant text has been amended.